jjbeto/bitmex/README.md

 - [ ] Rate limit & Authentication
 - [ ] Send a trade request and check position
 - [ ] Create a simple strategy and backtest
+- [ ] Devops: Dockerize the entire app and automate build

 ## Links